SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Multi-Angle Videos Result

 \item P(At least One Correct\& At least One False): This category reflects situations where the model answered correctly for at least one camera angle but incorrectly for at least one other, indicating that the model's understanding varies depending on the perspective. \end{itemize}

 The analysis reveals that camera angle variation can significantly affect the model's performance.
 While some models are more consistent across angles, others show a noticeable drop in accuracy when the angle changes, suggesting challenges in maintaining robust understanding across multiple viewpoints.
-This highlights a critical area for further research and improvement in multimodal models when handling multi-angle video inputs
+This highlights a critical area for further research and improvement in multimodal models when handling multi-angle video inputs.
+We will present an example in the next section where the model answers the question incorrectly when viewed from one camera angle but answers it correctly from another.